Department of English

 The Philip Levine Prize for Poetry seeks previously unpublished, full-length poetry manuscripts and is open to any poet writing in English.

-- Manuscript should be 48-80 pages in length (not including title page, table of contents, etc.).
-Each poem should start on a new page.
+- Each poem should start on a new page.

 - If needed, you may attach a ‘Notes’ page.